Staying Organized

 It is a good idea to keep a list or video of all the belongings in your home for insurance purposes and store it outside your home.

-True, it is important to keep a list of your personal belongings outside your home.
-In case of a loss due to burglary, vandalism, or other emergency your insurance company will require a list of all items lost or destroyed.
+True, it is important to keep a record (ex: list, photos, video) of your personal belongings outside of your home.
+In case of a loss due to fire, burglary, vandalism, or other emergency your insurance company will require a list of all items lost or destroyed.
 Reconstructing a list from memory is often difficult.
-Keeping a copy outside the home is important to keep it safe from fire or other losses at home.
-One easy way is to take a video of all your personal belongings.

 Unfortunately, there's nothing you can do about the amount of junk mail you receive.

-False, one way to reduce the amount of junk mail you receive is to “opt out” of pre-approved offers of credit by contacting the Consumer Credit Reporting Industry at 1-888-5optout.
+False, one way to reduce the amount of junk mail you receive is to “opt out” of pre-approved offers of credit by visiting https://www.optoutprescreen.com/ or contacting the Consumer Credit Reporting Industry at 1-888-5optout.

 Your system doesn’t have to be complicated or cost a lot.

+If you are trying to reduce spending, build savings or work on other goals, an organizational system can help you stay motivated.
 Sometimes the best systems are very simple.
-Yours might include a notebook and a set of folders; it could be a box in the closet with hanging files; it could be a few “in- and out-boxes” near the door for mail, a drawer for short term filing, and a fire-proof box for storing important documents.
-Whatever your system, it should help you do these important jobs:
+Yours might include a notebook and a set of folders; it could be a box in the closet with hanging files; it could be a few “in- and out-boxes” near the door for mail, a drawer for short term filing, a fire-proof box for storing important documents, or you can use technology like an app on a phone or tablet.
+Review these resources for more helpful information.

 Click on the blue bar below for more ideas on keeping up with bills and paperwork.